-Over the course of the four-year initiative, the Police Foundation, CALEA and the INL officials will identify and make outreach to potential accreditation candidates, including law enforcement agencies, training academies, and communications centers.
-These agencies will be invited to participate and if they commit to doing so, the Police Foundation will work with these agencies to prepare for the accreditation process.
-This preparation includes developing familiarity with and understanding of the CALEA approach, assessing agency readiness, identifying and planning for policy and procedural enhancements necessary to be considered for accreditation status, and preparing agency leaders and staff for the CALEA on-site assessment.
-The Police Foundation will work with these agencies following the on-site assessment to address any issues that may need to be resolved or to develop a plan for preparing for eventual reaccreditation.
+Over the course of the initiative, the PF, CALEA and INL officials have identified potential accreditation candidate agencies at the municipal, state and federal levels in Mexico.
+Those agencies were invited to participate in the grant and, if they committed to doing so, the PF worked with them to prepare for the accreditation process.
+This preparation includes developing familiarity with and understanding of the CALEA approach, assessing agency readiness, identifying and planning for policy and procedural changes necessary for the agency to be considered for accreditation status, and preparing agency leaders and staff for the CALEA on-site assessment.

-The Police Foundation and CALEA agree that accrediting Mexico’s police agencies will further enhance opportunities for material reform by creating a strong policy foundation on which Mexican agencies can consistently operate and bolster community relations and public trust between Mexican officers and citizens.
+The PF and CALEA agree that accrediting Mexico’s law enforcement agencies, communications centers, and training academies will further enhance opportunities for material reform by creating a strong policy foundation on which Mexican agencies can consistently operate and bolster community relations and public trust between Mexican officers and citizens.
 Where CALEA accreditation is awarded, the agencies will experience significant opportunities to leverage greater reforms and to maintain the credibility and professionalization that comes with internationally recognized accreditation.

-The Enhancing Professionalism in Mexican Law Enforcement Agencies Initiative is funded through a four-year, $4.8 million grant from the United States Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL).
-With this funding support, the Police Foundation and CALEA will join together in an unprecedented and unique collaboration to support the U.S.-Mexico Mérida Initiative and to help foster professional police services, trust and confidence in Mexican law enforcement.
+The Enhancing Professionalism in Mexican Law Enforcement Agencies Initiative is funded by the United States Department of State’s Bureau of International Narcotics and Law Enforcement Affairs.
+With this funding support, the PF and CALEA have joined together in an unprecedented and unique collaboration to support the U.S.-Mexico Mérida Initiative and to help foster professional police services, trust and confidence in Mexican law enforcement.

 Senior Program Manager